vboyev-MSFT/defender-docs/defender-endpoint/android-intune.md

 ### Complete onboarding and check status

-1. After Defender for Endpoint on Android has been installed on the device, you should see the app icon.
+1. After Defender for Endpoint on Android is installed on the device, you should see the app icon.

    :::image type="content" source="media/7cf9311ad676ec5142002a4d0c2323ca.jpg" alt-text="The Microsoft Defender ATP icon listed in the Search pane" lightbox="media/7cf9311ad676ec5142002a4d0c2323ca.jpg":::

-2. Tap the Microsoft Defender for Endpoint app icon, and follow the on-screen instructions to complete onboarding the app.
+2. Tap the Microsoft Defender for Endpoint app icon, and follow the on-screen instructions to complete onboarding.
 The details include end-user acceptance of Android permissions required by Defender for Endpoint on Android.

-3. Upon successful onboarding, the device shows up in the list of devices in the Microsoft Defender portal.
+3. Upon successful onboarding, the device shows up in the list of devices in the [Microsoft Defender portal](https://security.microsoft.com).

     :::image type="content" source="media/9fe378a1dce0f143005c3aa53d8c4f51.png" alt-text="A device in the Microsoft Defender for Endpoint portal"  lightbox="media/9fe378a1dce0f143005c3aa53d8c4f51.png":::